Central Texas Veterans Health Care System

-Posttraumatic-stress Residential Rehabilitation Program, or "PRRP", is an intensive, residential treatment program for combat-related PTSD.
+The Phoenix Program is an intensive, residential treatment program for combat-related PTSD.
 Veterans live in the safety and support of the unit while spending four to six hours per day engaged in therapies designed to help them recover quality of life and function.

-PRRP staff believe that all Veterans can recover significant psychological and social functioning, and the Veteran is expected to want to recover and to be an active partner in treatment.
+Phoenix staff believe that all Veterans can recover significant psychological and social functioning, and the Veteran is expected to want to recover and to be an active partner in treatment.

-PRRP offers Evidence Based Therapies to help the Veteran deal with traumatic experiences along with rehabilitative therapies to help the Vet acquire healthy behaviors and coping skills.
+Phoenix offers Evidence Based Therapies to help the Veteran deal with traumatic experiences along with rehabilitative therapies to help the Vet acquire healthy behaviors and coping skills.

-PRRP is not a "lock down" unit.
-Veterans are free to take passes to leave the grounds for shopping, dining, running errands, or visiting with family and friends who will be a part of the Veteran's recovery.
 Veterans with acute medical problems or who require close supervision may be better served in an outpatient setting.
 Veterans who pose a current danger to themselves or others will be referred to the level of care that can offer them safety.